Many dog owners wonder whether having two dogs is better than one.

 When I got my first dog, the woman at the Humane Society tried to convince me I should adopt two.

-I realize they were trying to save another dog.
-Because I was a little nervous about taking on the responsibility of one dog, there was no way I was ready to take on two.
+I realized they were trying to save another dog.
+Because I was a little nervous about taking on the responsibility of one dog, I was not ready to take on two.

 Browning was a high-energy, beagle-Labrador puppy.
 He was a chewer, a digger, and a scratcher.

-My sister stayed with me that first summer, which meant he was only alone for a few hours each day.
-That made it easier to train him.
+My sister stayed with me that first summer, so he was only alone for a few hours each day, which made it easier to train him.

-When she left, he hated being left home alone for long stretches in the laundry room and became destructive.
+When she left, he hated being home alone in the laundry room for long stretches and became destructive.

 He chewed and scratched the door frame, scratched the paint on the wall, and even scraped a hole in the vinyl floor covering.